 “I’ve found more soul in Columbus’s food stalls than in some Michelin guides.” – A food blogger’s review of the Italian Village farmers’ market

-Columbus food spots are found in unexpected places.
-Try Korean-Mexican tacos at Kimchi Tacos Columbus or the smoky smell of barbecue at Brickhouse BBQ on a summer night.
+In this city, food spots are found in unexpected places.
+Try Korean-Mexican tacos at Kimchi Tacos or the smoky smell of barbecue at Brickhouse BBQ on a summer night.
 Every bite here has a story behind it, from Somali halal joints to German pretzel stands passed down through generations.

 Columbus shows that you don’t need a big city to find great food.
 It’s all about the heart.